warisa-r/simcronomicon/docs/source/getting_started.rst

 We will use the simplest and most common compartmental model in disease modeling throughout this tutorial, the SEIR model!

+**If you have no knowledge on disease modeling, we recommend you to visit the tutorial in examples/basic_disease_spread.ipynb so that you might have a better grasp of how epidemic agent-based modelling looks like in action.**

 Installation
 ------------